aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.rst

     Caused by: org.postgresql.util.PSQLException: ERROR: must be superuser to create FOR ALL TABLES publication

 The error is due to Debezium trying to create a publication and failing because ``avnadmin`` is not a superuser.
+To avoid the problem you either:

+* add the `"publication.autocreate.mode": "filtered"` parameter to the Debezium connector configuration to enable the publication creation only for the tables defined in the `table.include.list` parameter
-To avoid the problem you need to create the publication on the source database before configuring the connector by:
+* create the publication on the source database before configuring the connector as defined in the section below.

+Create the publication in PostgreSQL
+''''''''''''''''''''''''''''''''''''

+To create the publication in PostgreSQL:

 * Installing the ``aiven-extras`` extension: